 A training oriented performance ensemble made up of standard band instruments.
 This ensemble is recommended for students that are still new to an instrument or students who would like to learn a new instrument.
 Fundamental playing and technical skills as well as music theory will be studied.
 This ensemble will prepare and perform concerts each semester, some of which may be outside school hours.
-Students will be required to provide their own instrument and concert attire.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them.
 Attendance is required at all scheduled performances.

-BND710A & BND710B Concert Band One Year-2 Semesters BND710A & BND710B Concert Band One Year-2 Semesters
+BND710A & BND710B Concert Band One Year-2 Semest --